 Who Is At Risk For Colon Cancer?

 Your family history may help determine your risk of colon cancer.
-Though normally colonoscopies are recommended at age 50 and regularly beyond, if you have a family history of colon cancer, it may be recommended to get a screening as early as age 40.
-Familial adenomatous polyposis (FAP) and hereditary non-polyposis colorectal cancer (HNPCC) are to inherited symptoms that have been linked to colon cancer and Lynch Syndrome, Turcot Syndrome and Peutz-Jeghers Syndrome that may increase your risks as well.
+Though normal colonoscopies are recommended at age 50 and regularly beyond, if you have a family history of colon cancer, it may be recommended to get a screening as early as age 40.
+Familial adenomatous polyposis (FAP) and hereditary non-polyposis colorectal cancer (HNPCC) are inherited symptoms that have been linked to colon cancer and Lynch Syndrome, Turcot Syndrome, and Peutz-Jeghers Syndrome that may increase your risks as well.
 (12)

 Colon cancer affects all races and ethnicities, but blacks have the highest rates of the disease.
 Ashkenazi Jews also have a higher risk than most other races.
 (3, 12)